 After asking the client lots of questions, observing the dog and doing a thorough physical exam, I might be on track to finding out if the dog’s panting is normal or abnormal.

-A few clients make an appointment just to address the dog’s panting.
+A few people will even make an appointment just to address the dog’s panting.

-Most of the time, however, a client’s comment about panting comes up as an afterthought: “By the way, check out his panting.
-I think it’s more than usual.”
+Most of the time, however, their comment about panting comes up as an afterthought: “By the way, check out his panting.
+I think my dog is panting more than usual.”

-When I ask the client if Hobart pants like this all the time, the answer is usually no: “He’s only panting now because he’s here.”
+When I ask the client if their dog pants like this all the time, the answer is usually no: “He’s only panting now because he’s here.”
 Well, that’s good, I guess.

-When I look at the non-panting dog who looks cool, calm and collected, I need to see if their person can be more specific and answer questions such as:
+When I look at the non-panting dog who looks cool, calm and collected, I need to see if their human can be more specific and answer questions such as:

 - What does the panting look like?

 - Does the dog seem in distress when panting?

 - Can you link the panting to specific circumstances?